jeffThompson/CreativeProgramming1/README.md

 * * *

 ##COURSE CALENDAR
 Please note this is subject to change – be sure to check this page and your email regularly.
-Readings are listed for the days they are due.

 ###WEEK 00: INTRODUCTION